goreleaser/goreleaser/www/content/homebrew.md

   # Setting this will prevent goreleaser to actually try to commit the updated
   # formula - instead, the formula file will be stored on the dist folder only,
   # leaving the responsibility of publishing it to the user.
+  # If set to auto, the release will not be uploaded to the homebrew tap
+  # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1
   # Default is false.
   skip_upload: true